David Maas

 I’ve always enjoyed learning about other cultures, speaking foreign languages and writing.
 I love conducting in-depth research and becoming well-versed in an issue.
 I admire the invaluable reporting so many journalists produce today.
 This is why I was drawn to ICFJ, and IJNet, in the first place.

-I’m the director of the International Journalists’ Network (IJNet.org), ICFJ’s multilingual publication that covers global journalism trends, and produces tips, tools and expert resources for journalists around the world.
+As the Senior Editorial Director, IJNet and Community, I oversee IJNet.org, ICFJ’s multilingual publication that covers global journalism trends, and produces tips, tools and expert resources for journalists around the world, and its Crisis Reporting Forum.
 Being in a position to support journalists amid industry instability, technological disruption, and press freedom crackdowns worldwide, among other issues, is truly rewarding.
 Getting to do so with a global team of editors and translators, while working with freelance writers from all walks of life, is the best part of the job.

 My background: I have experience in research, reporting and international development.
 I used to work as a local politics reporter and deputy editor at AL DÍA, a Spanish-English news outlet in Philadelphia, and as a journalist in Medellín, Colombia, for the English-language news site, Colombia Reports, where I covered political developments in the wake of the country’s landmark peace deal in 2016 with the FARC rebel group.
 I’ve also been involved in research about far-right groups in the U.S. Before making a career transition to journalism I spent several years managing USAID-funded programs mainly across Latin America, in Colombia, Honduras and Paraguay.
 I speak Spanish, can get by with some Russian, and thoroughly enjoy editing your English.